Computation of CSRS and FERS Benefits

 If an adult student whose 22nd birthday falls during the school year (September 1 through June 30) continues full-time schooling, OPM can continue payments to the end of the month preceding the one in which full-time schooling stops or to June 30, whichever is earlier.
 If the student’s 22nd birthday is between September 1 and July 1 of the following year and the death of the employee/annuitant was during that same period, the student may be eligible for a monthly annuity.

-When a student is no longer eligible, the payee is responsible for notifying OPM’s Retirement Surveys and Students Branch, 1900 E St. N.W., Washington, DC 20415, phone (888) 767-6738 or (724) 794-2005.
+When a student is no longer eligible, the payee is responsible for notifying OPM’s Retirement Surveys and Students Branch, 1900 E St., N.W., Washington, DC 20416, phone (202) 606-0249.
+Form RI 25-15 is used for that purpose, available from that office or at www.opm.gov/forms.
 Failure to notify OPM if a student loses annuity eligibility will lead to overpayment and subsequent action to collect the money.

 An annuity that was terminated because the student left school or ceased being a full-time student can be resumed if he or she again becomes a full-time student before reaching age 22, provided he or she has not married.
 Contact the Retirement Surveys and Students Branch.
 Also, OPM will continue to pay annuity during breaks between school years, if these breaks are not longer than five months and if the student shows clear intention to continue as a full-time student.